-Your child doesn’t have to disclose when applying.
+Kids don’t have to disclose when applying.
 And just talking to college officials about potential services and supports isn’t the same as disclosing.
-Your child is free to ask as many questions as she wants.
+Kids are free to ask as many questions as they want.

-If she wants to disclose, she must put something in writing on her application.
+If kids want to disclose, they must put something in writing on the application.

-By disclosing here (after she has enrolled at college), your child is formally applying for services.
+By disclosing here (after enrolling at college), kids are formally applying for services.
 (There are no IEPs in college, however, and services may vary.)

-Disclosing doesn’t just help her with her courses.
-It can also help with social issues by building her communication skills.
-And it gives her access to professionals who understand her issues.
+Disclosing doesn’t just help kids with their courses.
+It can also help with social issues by building their communication skills.
+And it gives them access to professionals who understand their challenges.

 None.
 This is a win-win situation.
-Disclosing to disability services doesn’t obligate your child to use the supports offered.
-It just gives her the option.
+Disclosing to disability services doesn’t obligate students to use the supports offered.
+It just gives them the option.

-Disability services staff members won’t share your child’s information without her permission.
-Not with her professors or with you.
+Disability services staff members won’t share students’ information without their permission.
+Not with their professors or with their parents.

 In fact, they won’t discuss your child with you at all unless your child signs a release for them to do so and requests it.

-Opening up a dialogue with professors about her learning and thinking differences is a great way for your child to build her self-advocacy skills, which can be helpful in the working world, too.
+Opening up a dialogue with professors about learning and thinking differences is a great way for students to build their self-advocacy skills, which can be helpful in the working world, too.

 Many college classes are large and professors don’t always have the time to get to know individual students.

-Taking the initiative to talk with her professors helps them put a face to her name.
-It also shows she’s taking an active role in her education.
+Taking the initiative to talk with professors helps them put a face to the name.
+It also shows that they’re taking an active role in their education.

-Disclosing to professors will help them know how to support her both in and out of class.
-(If she has disclosed to disabilities services, she’ll be able to provide her professors with a letter from disability services listing her approved accommodations.)
+Disclosing to professors will help them know how to support students both in and out of class.
+(Students who have disclosed to disabilities services will be able to provide professors with a letter from disability services listing approved accommodations.)

-Your child won’t know how her professors will react until she talks to them.
+Student won’t know how professors will react until they talk to them.

-Your child can pick and choose which professors she’d like to discuss her issues with, and how she wants to bring it up.
+Students can decide which professors they’d like to discuss her their challenges with, and how they want to bring it up.

-For example: If she has dyscalculia, it might help for her to talk with the math professor.
-But she doesn’t have to share that information with her literature professor.
+For example: If your child has dyscalculia, it might help to talk with the math professor, but not the literature professor.

-If she’s disclosing to disability services, she might want to wait to talk to her professors until after she has official paperwork regarding accommodations to give them.
+If students are disclosing to disability services, they might want to wait for the official paperwork regarding accommodations before talking to professors.

 Disclosing to peers can be a great way to build a supportive community at college.
 And it’s a way to practice self-advocacy.

 Sharing important personal information with new friends can feel scary.
-Your child won’t know what the reaction will be until she does.
-It may also expose her to misperceptions of what learning and thinking differences are.
+Kids won’t know what the reaction will be until they try sharing.
+It may also expose them to misperceptions of what learning and thinking differences are.

-Opening up about her learning and thinking differences isn’t just about the support your child can find.
+Opening up about learning and thinking differences isn’t just about finding support.
 It’s an invitation for friends to share as well.